- Explore Options

 Extended basic cable is provided in all residence hall rooms.
 There is also an exclusive movie channel that allows for movie streaming in the residence halls.

 Is telephone (land line) service provided?

 Land line phone service is not included.
 If you desire, a phone line can be activated by calling UND Telecommunications at 701-777-4112.
-Students may bring a cellular phone and use it as a primary line in the residence halls.
+Students may bring a cell phone and use it as a primary line in the residence halls.

 Who is responsible for cleaning suite bathrooms?